 Just as important, by the time your course is complete, you should be ready to sit for the EPA 608 exam, a necessary requirement to handle refrigerants on the job.

-You’ll also need a textbook and lab workbook—Refrigeration & Air Conditioning Technology in a current edition is commonly used.
-As with that cost and all other books and tools, whether or not those fees are included as part of your tuition will depend on the school.
+You’ll also need a textbook and lab workbook — Refrigeration & Air Conditioning Technology in a current edition is commonly used.
+The fees of all other books and tools may not be included as part of your school's tuition.

 Other common HVAC program tools and equipment include: